sdobz/pose-demo/README.md

-## Vifive Demo Project
+## Pose estimation Demo Project

 Hello code reviewers!
 This project is intended to show my coding style and process, as well as to prove that I am able to take high level requirements and translate them into code.
 This document serves a linear stream of consciousness log describing my thought process.

 ## Requirements

-[Requirements](https://docs.google.com/document/d/1aT1fkeq2yLHYxrjT63eofueMc0Rbv6Y4tUDibxEeg38/edit) were transmitted via email as a gdoc and include 6 main features and two technical requirements.
+Requirements were transmitted via email as a gdoc and include 6 main features and two technical requirements.
 I have prioritizerd them, features will be cut from the bottom if time requires:

 1. Skeletal drawing
 2. See list of exercises